Land Records General Information

-Attention: Land Records
+Attention: Land Records Division

 Real property transactions involving property located within the City of Falls Church must be recorded with the Arlington County Circuit Court.
 Real property transactions involving property located in the City of Alexandria must be recorded with the Alexandria Circuit Court.

 You may download the forms below from the Virginia Judicial System Web site:

-To order copies of deeds and other land records, you must know the instrument number or deed book and page number reference of the document.
-You may obtain the deed book and page number reference by searching the land records in the Land Records Research Room or through a subscription to CPAN (see below for subscription information).
+To order copies of deeds and other land records, you must know the instrument number or deed book and page number of the document.
+You may obtain the deed book and page number by searching the land records in the Land Records Research Room or through a subscription to CPAN (see below for subscription information).
 Subscribers to CPAN are able to make non-certified copies from their own computer.

 To obtain a copy in person, go to the Land Records Division on the third floor of the Fairfax County Courthouse, Suite 317.
 The fee for a certified copy is $2.00 per document and $0.50 per page.
 The court does not accept personal checks.
 Acceptable forms of payment: cash, Circuit Court debit or credit card, business check, law firm/attorney check, cashier's check or money order payable to Clerk of the Court.
 Visa and MasterCard are also accepted with a 4% processing fee.